SMD 617: Research Learning Community 2

 Option 2 – Ongoing leadership in the Research Learning Community during the second year of medical school.
 In addition to taking leadership roles in the Medical Student Research Club and Journal Club, students will plan and complete a faculty-mentored project based on organizing research meetings and publications.
 Students will document this work with a project plan, quarterly activity reports, and a final report including future directions for the learning community.

-SMD 617 does not have a fixed schedule of class meetings.
-Students are expected to participate in monthly meetings of the Research Learning Community, including RLC midday seminars, RLC evening lectures, Journal Club midday meetings, and the annual Medical Student Research Symposium held in April.
+SMD 617 will have monthly meetings including class seminars and workshops, Research Learning Community seminars, the BSOM Central Research Forum (held in October), and the annual Medical Student Research Symposium (held in April).
 Students are required to make an oral presentation and lead a discussion at one of these RLC venues.

-* Students who have not taken WSU’s training workshop on research misconduct and the CITI course on the protection of human subjects (training included in SMD 616) will need to acquire both certifications sometime during the M2 elective.
+* Students who have not taken the CITI course on the protection of human subjects included in SMD 616) will need to acquire this certification to be enrolled in SMD 617.

 a.
 Participate in a faculty-mentored research or leadership project.
 (50%)